#iamdoingprogramming made me feel more alienated from the tech community

 Google recently release their diversity stats and overall, there were 30% women & 30% Asians.
 In tech-related roles, it dropped down to 17% for women and went up to 34% for Asians.
 These numbers feel pretty representative of my own personal working experiences as well.
 Being an Asian female, these numbers actually skew towards me.
 So, in theory, I shouldn’t feel too out of place.
 But often, I still do because the numbers are only one part of the equation for creating a diverse work environment and creating a culture that includes different types of people.

 There’s still a type of culture at large that dominates the industry that not every one (like myself) can or even wants to fit into.

 Different marginalized groups experience different levels of discrimination

 I’m not shocked that of all the different minority groups, women and Asians are represented in much higher numbers than any other group.
-Asians have historically been seen as the “model minority” and being a White woman still trumps being a Black man on the discrimination scale.
-Allowing members from a few select minority groups does not make for true diversity.
+Asians have historically been seen as the “model minority” and being a White woman still holds more privilege than being a Black man in tech spaces.
+Not that it should be a competition of who has it worse but allowing members from a few select minority groups does not make for true diversity.
 Especially if there is a bias toward which few are allowed in because they are perceived as being a better “cultural fit” and using that as a guise for including those that already fit into the existing culture or are least likely to disrupt the status quo.

 Though getting along with your co-workers is important, being able to work with people is not the same as being friends.
 You don’t have to look or act the same or have the same non-w0rk related interests to be able to work together well.